yiisoft/yii2/docs/guide/start-installation.md

 Verifying the Installation <span id="verifying-installation"></span>
 --------------------------

-After installation is done, either configure your web server (see next section) or use [built-in PHP web server](https://secure.php.net/manual/en/features.commandline.webserver.php) by running the following console command while in the project `web` directory:
+After installation is done, either configure your web server (see next section) or use the [built-in PHP web server](https://secure.php.net/manual/en/features.commandline.webserver.php) by running the following console command while in the project `web` directory: